UN climate chief sends warning about harassment at Cop27

 Harassment in any form, including sexual harassment, will not be tolerated, it adds.

-But scientists say that with about 1.2C (21.
-Fahrenheit) of warming already reached, that target is likely to be missed.
+But scientists say that with about 1.2C of warming already reached, that target is likely to be missed.

 Speaking on Tuesday, Ugandan climate activist Vanessa Nakate slammed world leaders who persist in backing new fossil fuel projects despite scientists’ warnings that this will push temperatures across the planet to dangerous highs.